 Research interests

-General philosophy of science (experimentation, explanation, modeling, the new mechanistic philosophy), philosophy of psychology and cognitive science (comparative psychology, nonhuman animal cognition and communication, cognitive ethology, embodied and distributed cognition, neuroscience), philosophy of biology (mechanistic explanation and discovery, model organisms).
+General philosophy of science (experimentation, explanation, modelling), philosophy of psychology and cognitive science (comparative cognition, nonhuman animal cognition and communication, cognitive ethology, artificial intelligence, embodied and distributed cognition), philosophy of biology (mechanistic explanation and discovery, model organisms, cognitive evolution).

 Selected publications